ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

   With this configuration fluentd:

   - routes all logs to elastic search configuring [elasticsearch output plugin](https://docs.fluentd.org/output/elasticsearch).
 Complete list of parameters in [fluent-plugin-elasticsearch reporitory](https://github.com/uken/fluent-plugin-elasticsearch).
+    Before routing them it applies the following filter
+    - remove `log_processed` field, and creates a new field `message_<container-name>` containing original `log_processed` field but copied to a unique map using container name `container`.
+This way we assure that all log fields are unique avoiding errors during the ingestion into ES.

-  - routes all kuberentes logs to Loki configuring [loki output plugin](https://grafana.com/docs/loki/latest/clients/fluentd/).
+  - routes all logs to Loki configuring [loki output plugin](https://grafana.com/docs/loki/latest/clients/fluentd/).
 It adds the following labels to each log stream: app, pod, container, namespace, node_name and job.
+    Before routing them it applies the following filter
+    - rename `log_processed` field to `message` field.

 ## Fluentbit Forwarder installation